servicepilot/TDSLink-NBA_for_zOS/Install.md

    2. Customize the started task.

-   3. The NBA for z/OS Full Edition STC can be automatically started.
+   3. The NBA for z/OS commercial version STC can be started automatically.

-### 4. Define RACF authorization
+### 5. Define RACF authorization

    1. Define NBA for z/OS to RACF and authorize NBA for z/OS userid to use Open Edition Services.
-If necessary please contact your security administrator.
+If necessary, contact your security administrator.

       Below is a job with a RACF definition example: